-- Conduct interviews with an open mind and be prepared to persist in the questioning - Keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - Ensure that any papers produced during the investigation are kept securely - Be mindful of the timescales to respond - Prepare a comprehensive report for the Headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
+- Conduct interviews with an open mind and be prepared to persist in the questioning - Keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - Ensure that any papers produced during the investigation are kept securely - Be mindful of the timescales to respond - Prepare a comprehensive report for the Head or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems. - The Head or complaints committee will then determine whether to uphold or dismiss the complainant and communicate that decision to the complainant, providing the appropriate escalation details.